ldrobnik/10dlc/docs/10dlc.md

 ### Registration status

-After you submit your brand registration request, TCR checks against several databases and uses verification software to verify the accuracy of your information.
+After you submit your brand registration request, TCR checks against several databases and uses verification software to confirm the accuracy of your information.
 They make sure that your company exists and its records match the details you provided, paying special attention to your business' legal name, address, and EIN or Tax ID.

-Based on their findings, TCR assigns your brand one of the two statuses:
+Based on its findings, TCR assigns your brand one of the two statuses:

 - **Verified** — TCR successfully registered and and verified your brand.
 Now, [register your campaign](#10dlc-campaign-registration).
 - **Unverified** — TCR couldn't verify your brand due to missing or incorrect information.
 Amend your details and [resubmit the registration](#registering-a-brand).